Wasserstein Contrastive Representation Distillation: Introduction

+For better generalization, we also use the primal form of WD to indirectly bound generalization error via regularizing the Wasserstein distance between the feature distributions of the student and teacher.
 This results in a relaxation that allows for coupling student and teacher features across multiple examples within each mini-batch, as opposed to the one-to-one matching in previous methods (\emph{i.e.}, strictly copying the teacher's behavior).
 In principle, this serves to directly match the feature distributions of the student and teacher networks.
 We term this \emph{local} contrastive knowledge transfer.
 With the use of both primal and dual forms, we are able to maximize MI and simultaneously minimize the feature distribution discrepancy.

-The main contributions of this paper are summarized as follows. ($i$) We present a novel Wasserstein learning framework for representation distillation, utilizing the dual and primal forms of the Wasserstein distance for \emph{global} constrastive learning and \emph{local} feature distribution matching, respectively. ($ii$) To demonstrate the superiority of the proposed approach, we conduct extensive experiments on a wide range of tasks, including model compression, cross-modal transfer, and privileged information distillation.
+The main contributions are summarized as follows. ($i$) We present a novel Wasserstein learning framework for representation distillation, utilizing the dual and primal forms of the Wasserstein distance for \emph{global} constrastive learning and \emph{local} feature distribution matching, respectively. ($ii$) To demonstrate the superiority of the proposed approach, we first conduct comprehensive experiments on benchmark datasets for model compression and cross-modal transfer.
+To demonstrate versatility, we further apply our method to a real-world dataset for privileged information distillation.